unpingco/Python-for-Signal-Processing/README.md

 This book is [available as a
 blog](http://python-for-signal-processing.blogspot.com) where you can read the formatted notebooks and comment further.
-The following are the **draft** IPython notebooks.
+The following are the **draft** Jupyter notebooks.
 A subset of the blog and the content here is available in printed form on [Amazon](http://www.amazon.com/Python-Signal-Processing-Featuring-Notebooks/dp/3319013416).

 Notebook Viewer Static Page Views